k5siu/uwglacier.github.io/_pages/Other/latex.md

  * [https://www.overleaf.com/learn](https://www.overleaf.com/learn)
  * [https://en.wikibooks.org/wiki/LaTeX](https://en.wikibooks.org/wiki/LaTeX)
- * [https://tex.stackexchange.com/](https://tex.stackexchange.com/) for answers to all your Latex questiosn!
+ * [https://tex.stackexchange.com/](https://tex.stackexchange.com/) for answers to all your Latex questions!

+## Journals
 Most journals provide a Latex template with excellent instructions.
 This is where Overleaf really excels.
 Most journals provide you a link to their template on Overleaf.
-When your done, the template usually has a link to submit directly to the journal!
+When you're done, the template usually has a link to submit directly to the journal!

   * [JOG](https://www.overleaf.com/latex/templates/latex-template-for-journal-of-glaciology-jog/prcsfgbpbckc#.WXXJdunavVh)
   * [JGR](https://www.overleaf.com/latex/templates/american-geophysical-union-agu-agutex-article/spqmvzkffdrq#.WZWvbneGMUF)